 A course designed to study the physiological changes which occur in the body during muscular activity.
 The areas that will be of major consideration are energy sources, muscular strength, endurance, and motor learning.
 Heat balance, the cardio-respiratory system, and the various means of physiological testing will also be included.

-HPE 420.
-Organization and Administration of HPE (5).
-Pr., Senior standing or Department Approval.
+HPE 416.
+Adapted Programs in HPE (5).
+Pr., Junior standing or Department Approval.